 Do you have smelly towels?
-Are they not quite as absorbent as they use to be?
-There is a simple trick I use to remove the smell from towels.
-And, it just takes TWO simple products.
+Are they not quite as absorbent as they used to be?
+I use a simple trick to remove the smell from towels.
+It just takes two simple products.

-When you are drying off with your towel, you might catch a whiff of your towel, which is, shall we say “less than fresh.”
-You know you just washed it so why in the world would it still smell?
+When drying off with your bath towel, you might catch a musty smell, which is, shall we say, an unpleasant odor.
+You know you just washed it, so why in the world would it have a sour smell?
 Who wants to dry off with a smelly towel?

-After a time, towels and washcloths can get a build up of detergent and fabric softener.
-This buildup can even Twaterproof your towels.
-That not only makes towels smell bad, but also can reduce the absorbency.
+After a time, towels and washcloths can accumulate detergent and fabric softener.
+This buildup can even waterproof your towels.
+This not only makes towels smell bad but also reduces their absorbency.

-These two will work together: The vinegar strips the detergent and softener build up.
+These two will work together: The white vinegar will strip the detergent and softener buildup.
 Then, the baking soda will help remove the odors.
-Before you know it, they will not only smell much better but become more absorbent.
+Before you know it, they will not only smell much better but also become more absorbent.

 Other cleaning tips:

-To get rid of your smelly towels once and for all, you need to use a simple recipe.
+To get rid of your stinky towels once and for all, you just need this simple recipe.

 Here’s what you need: